-Those born in Israel (as opposed to aliens) were forbidden by God to oppress strangers, especially since at one time they, too, were strangers in a strange land (Exodus 22:21, 23:9).
-The ancient Israelites were also commanded to apply the SAME laws used for citizens to aliens (illegal or otherwise) as well, "There shall be one law to the one born at home and to the stranger that dwells among you" (Exodus 12:49).
+Those born in Israel were forbidden, by God, to oppress or otherwise mistreat strangers (whom we would refer to as aliens).
+This was because the Israelites, at one time, were also strangers in the strange land of Egypt (Exodus 22:21, 23:9).
+They were commanded to apply the SAME laws used for citizens to aliens (illegal or otherwise) as well, "There shall be one law to the one born at home and to the stranger that dwells among you" (Exodus 12:49).

-God, no doubt foreshadowing the obedience from the heart that would be required under the New Covenant (Matthew 7:12), also commanded that foreigners not be treated in an illegal (based on his law) manner.
-They were to be loved as a person loved themselves (Leviticus 19:33 - 34).
+God, no doubt foreshadowing the obedience from the heart that would be required under the New Covenant (Matthew 7:12), commanded that foreigners be loved as a person loved themselves (Leviticus 19:33 - 34).
 Those foreign born or aliens who lived in Israel could worship the true God as fully as any native-born citizen.

-The treatment of aliens, as found in the Old Testament, was carried over into New Testament times when God's blessings would be available to people of all nations.
-The leaders who gathered for what is referred to as "the Jerusalem conference" (see Acts 15), understood this profound truth.
-They did not place on Gentile (non-Israelite) believers any greater responsibility than what God's law required.
-What does all this mean, however, for us today, especially for those living in countries like the United States that are struggling to deal with a growing influx of "strangers" from other countries?
+The treatment of aliens, as found in the Old Testament, was carried over into the New Testament when God's blessings would be available to all people.
+The leaders who gathered for what is referred to as the Jerusalem conference (see Acts 15), understood this profound truth.
+They did not place on Gentile (non-Israelite) believers any greater responsibility than what God's law required of everyone.
+What does all this mean, however, for those struggling to determine how handle illegal aliens either attempting to enter their country or who live among them.